 When we receive a brief from a client, and once we understand their intended message, we then decide on the overall feel of the video.
 Are we creating a high-speed, action-packed, stimulating, thrill-ride?
 Are we delivering sensitive content?
 Do we want to elicit emotion?
 What kind?

 There are many different cinematic tools we use as professional video content creators to contribute to the vibe of a video.
 Video pacing is just one of these.
 Pacing is central to creating tone and emotional response.
 While it goes somewhat unnoticed by the viewer, like a movie score, pacing tells us how to feel about what we’re seeing on-screen.
 It can help build suspense, create excitement and determine our emotional response.

 It can also represent your brand or product.
-We created this this promotional video for Hop It, a hop on/hop off bus service exploring different routes around the Yarra Valley & Mornington Peninsula.
+We created this promotional video for Hop It, a hop on/hop off bus service exploring different routes around the Yarra Valley & Mornington Peninsula.

 The video has a languorous, relaxed tone in line with the actual experience of cruising around award-winning wine regions sampling local produce.